 Since their beginnings in 2014, Kebyart’s members have striven for excellence.
 They have studied at ESMUC (Barcelona) and Musik-Akademie (Basel).
 Their commitment to the message of music has led them to receive instruction from some of the most renowned musicians and chamber ensembles such as Cuarteto Casals, Rainer Schmidt (Hagen Quartet), Hatto Beyerle (Alban Berg Quartett), Cuarteto Quiroga, Sergio Azzolini, Claudio Martínez-Mehner, Anton Kernjak, Kennedy Moretti and Nacho Gascón.

-Their interpretations have secured them some of the most recognized European chamber music awards: the Orpheus Swiss Chamber Music Competition, the International Franz Cibulka Competition, El Primer Palau and the prestigious BBVA Chamber Music Prize.
-Since 2018 they have been part of the European Chamber Music Academy (ECMA).
+They have been awarded several important chamber music prizes for their interpretations: the Orpheus Swiss Chamber Music Competition, the International Franz Cibulka Competition, El Primer Palau – organized by the Palau de la Música Catalan – and the prestigious BBVA Chamber Music Prize.
+Since 2018 they have also been part of the European Chamber Music Academy (ECMA).

 As ambassador of the brands, Kebyart performs on Henri Selmer saxophones and Vandoren accessories.